-The final land use area extends from Evans Street/Garrison Road to Youngs Road and reflects a transitional mix of uses and forms from some of the tallest buildings in the Village to traditional and suburban forms approaching Youngs Roadas shown on MapFigure 6-A. This includes some retail, residential, offices, and Williamsville South High Schools.
+The final land use area extends from Evans Street/Garrison Road to Youngs Road and reflects a transitional mix of uses and forms from some of the tallest buildings in the Village to traditional and suburban forms approaching Youngs Road.
+This includes some retail, residential, offices, and Williamsville South High Schools.
 At Youngs Road is the North Campus of Erie Community College, which potentially provides a student population to support retail services on Main Street given a better walking environment and mix of uses closer to campus.